 Why does this work?
 Namely, the psychology of human ego – that little rush of validation your targeted account gets when they see the notification that they’ve been added to your list will leave them feeling good about your brand.

-- When we live tweet #TheBachelor for Astroglide, we use Twitter lists to keep track of who engages with us (so we can make sure to interact with them throughout the season).
+- When we live tweet #TheBachelor for our health and beauty client, we use Twitter lists to keep track of who engages with us (so we can make sure to interact with them throughout the season).